 It’s September already and although we hate to jump the gun, it’s worth pointing out that now we’re into the fourth quarter of the year, Christmas will be creeping up on us before we know it.
-We know, we know - it seems to get earlier every year, with decorations and selection boxes appearing on supermarket shelves as soon as the school summer holidays are officially over.
+We know, we know - it seems to get earlier every year, with decorations and selection boxes appearing on supermarket shelves as soon as the school summer vacation is officially over.

 And while we’re not rushing out to buy a Christmas pudding just yet, for anyone working in HR, there’s no better time to start thinking about how to handle your company’s annual leave allocation over the festive period.
-In many organisations, the vast majority of employees all want time off over Christmas and New Year.
+In Many organizations, the vast majority of employees all want time off over Christmas and New Year.
 It makes sense, yet what happens when December rolls around and you find you have lots of people who’ve barely used any of their annual leave and want to take it all off at the end of the year?

 If you don’t have a policy in place you could well find yourself with an empty office and practically no work being done.

 So how do you tackle the issue?
-How do you stop, what can feel like, virtually all your staff accumulating holiday and then wanting to take it all off as the year draws to a close?
+How do you stop, what can feel like, virtually all your staff accumulating vacation and then wanting to take it all off as the year draws to a close?
 This is where allowing employees to carry over (some of) their days comes in.

 Should you let employees carry over their left over annual leave?

-Allowing employees to carry over their left over annual leave is one way of getting around the thorny issue of who can take time off over Christmas - particularly when a large percentage of your workforce still have lots of holiday days to take.
+Allowing employees to carry over their left over annual leave is one way of getting around the thorny issue of who can take time off over Christmas - particularly when a large percentage of your workforce still have lots of vacation days to take.

 As an employer it is likely that your company gives your employees the UK’s statutory 28 days of leave per annum.
 This works out at 5.6 weeks per person, per year.
 The EU stipulates that four of these 5.6 weeks must be taken within the year that they were accrued.
 (As of the time of writing - this might change given Brexit etc.)

-That leaves a total of 1.6 weeks as well as any other days your organisation gives employees on top of that.
+That leaves a total of 1.6 weeks as well as any other days your organization gives employees on top of that.
 Legally, these days can be carried over into the following year.
 But - and here’s the but - this is at your company’s discretion.
 That means you’re well within your rights to either allow people to save some of their days and add them on to their next year's allowance - or tell them it’s a ‘use it or lose it’ type scenario!

 What should your annual leave policy cover?